en

-The dialogues between Krishnamurti and David Bohm do not deal just with daily mundane issues.
-They do not offer you simple advice about how to live a happy life but help us solve the fundaments of how to be a human being.
+The dialogues between Krishnamurti and David Bohm do not deal only with mundane daily issues.
+They do not offer you simple advice on how to live a happy life, but help you solve the fundamentals of being a human being.
 When that is clear, you need no advice.

-Krishnamurti had often talked to intellectuals and scientists, but in Bohm he found a partner who could follow his train of thought, ask the correct questions, make a contribution, and hold the intensity for a long time.
-As a top scientist Bohm was familiar with probing into new territories and eager for innovative solutions.
+Krishnamurti had often spoken with intellectuals and scientists, but in Bohm he found a partner who could follow his train of thought, ask the correct questions, make a contribution, and hold the intensity for a long time.
+As a top scientist, Bohm was familiar with probing into new territories and eager for innovative solutions.

-Three things make these dialogues exceptional: the method used, the issues discussed and the solutions given.
-A notable dimension to these dialogues comes from their time span of 25 years.
+Three things make these dialogues exceptional: the method used, the issues discussed, and the solutions given.
+A notable dimension of these dialogues is their 25-year span.

-The special feature of the method used comes from its participative nature.
-Questions put are so complex that answering them requires total attention and fierce intensity also from the listener.
+The special feature of the method used is in its participative nature.
+The questions posed are so complex that answering them requires total attention and fierce intensity from the listener as well.

-Therefore, the goal of these dialogues is not to have a verbal agreement but to share the actuality beyond words, to see together something that is the same to all of us.
+Therefore, the goal of these dialogues is not to reach a verbal agreement but to share the reality beyond words, to see something that is the same for us all.

 The condition of such a state is that we not only agree but actually see the answer in our mind.

-Following a conversation we are accustomed to agree or disagree, weigh the words read or heard, make conclusions.
-Instead of having a dialogue and learn something new together we are in debate and defend our old views or adopt the suggestion made by someone whom we think is smarter than we are.
+Following a conversation, we are accustomed to agree or disagree, weigh the words read or heard, and make conclusions.
+Instead of having a dialogue and learning something new together, we are debating and defending our old views or adopting the suggestion of someone we think is smarter than we are.

 Real sharing is possible only if we start from 'not knowing'.
-Knowledge is a burden in understanding reality and it blocks open investigation and prevents fresh insight.
+Knowledge is a burden in understanding reality, blocking open investigation and preventing fresh insight.

-In listening deeply our mind stays alert, energetic, and creative.
+When we listen deeply, our minds stay alert, energetic, and creative.
 It is curious, whole in a healthy manner.
 This quality produces the ecstasy of learning together.

 The dialogues give an incredible view into human nature.
 The men not only suggest the cause for the awful state of our consciousness but also propose a solution, a way out of this mess: eliminate everything that is not true.
 What a request!

-Many issues in the dialogues embrace the world: truth, reality, the ground of existence, mind and brain, the self, consciousness and time, love, compassion, meditation, mystery, universe and cosmic order.
-I wonder if anybody else has before or after tried to cover all this and manage to put it into words.
+Many issues in the dialogues include truth, reality, the ground of existence, mind and brain, the self, consciousness and time, love, compassion, meditation, mystery, universe and cosmic order.
+I wonder if anybody else has tried to cover all this before or after and managed to put it into words.

-Of course, various versions of so-called truth have been offered, but there is no agreement about it.
+Of course, various versions of so-called 'truth' have been offered, but there is no agreement on it.

-The solution is simple, but to find it we have to remove many small and a few large blocks out of our way.
+The solution is simple, but to find it, we have to remove many small blocks and a few large ones out of our way.
 The first big block is about the self and the second is about time.
 When these two are clear, we are quite far away, if not "there".

 There are many radical insights that challenge us to rethink our present worldview.